DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 With all gazes focusing on him, Kai pointed the footprints left by the migration.

 "These rising up particles of light are remnants of magic power.
-I never saw in records any mention of power being used in such large quantities during the migration."
+I never saw in records any mention of such large quantities of power being used during the migration."

 "..."

 "Spirits ability to appear out of nowhere.
 I think we have a lifetime chance to solve this mystery."

-Still it posed a risk.
+However it posed a risk.
 If they chase after them right now, there was also a chance to be noticed and attacked.

 "I'm fully aware of that, but..."